-The Wellington Phoenix are hoping to play a women’s A-League fixture in Auckland as part of the club’s first season of home games.
+The Wellington Phoenix will play a women’s A-League fixture in Auckland for the first time this season.

-If all goes to plan, Auckland will host its first-ever women’s A-League game on Sunday February 25.
+Auckland will host its first-ever women’s A-League game on Sunday February 26 at North Harbour Stadium.

-Nine matches will be played in Aotearoa in this season’s expanded 2022-23 Liberty A-League, and the club says it is hopeful of taking the other match to Auckland.
+Nine matches will be played in Aotearoa in this season’s expanded 2022-23 Liberty A-League.

 The Australian Professional Leagues (APL) has unveiled the draw for the new season, revealing eight of the Phoenix games will be played at Wellington’s Sky Stadium, with five as double headers with the Phoenix men’s A-League side.